 Learning alto recorder makes a good alternative general music course for the middle school or junior high years.

 147 songs with over 50 duets or rounds using the 9 easiest notes to play on alto or sopranino.
 74 pages.
-Printable PDF.
+Printable PDF; one printing allowed per purchase of any PDF book.

 Learn 12 more notes on alto or sopranino recorder by purchasing Beyond the Nine-Note Recorder Method: Alto Edition.
 This intermediate book is filled with duets for two altos.
 If you play alone, play the melody on the top line.
-109 songs with nearly 70 duets, trios, or rounds; 74 pages; printable PDF.
+109 songs with nearly 70 duets, trios, or rounds; 74 pages; printable PDF; one printing allowed per purchase.
 See table of contents and a sample page.

 Once you know the F fingering system, you could learn to play bass recorder, though this recorder is more expensive.
 Bass is an octave lower than alto and requires reading bass clef.
 The Nine-Note Method for Bass goes faster, assuming that you first learned alto, and has both the Nine-Note and the Beyond the Nine-Note material combined in one book.
-120 songs, including 30 duets or rounds; 53 pages; printable PDF.
+120 songs, including 30 duets or rounds; 53 pages; printable PDF; one printing allowed per purchase.
 See the table of contents and a sample page.